HackerYou/tpltraining/html.md

 # HTML

 HTML is made up of predefined _tags_ that wrap our content and define how it should be presented.
+You might hear the term _tags_ or _elements_ when people refer to HTML, for our purpose these are one in the same.
 In the pre-written HTML that Thimble provides, we can see the following tags.

 * `<html>`
 * `<head>`